-- 51. Specific goals - (a) Company which at least 51% is owned by Black People - (b) Company which is at least 51% is owned by women - (c) Company which is at least 51% is owned by youth - (d) Company which at least 51% is owned by people with disabilities - (e) Company which 51% is owned by people living in rural underdeveloped areas - (f) Locality
+- 51. Specific goals - (a) A company that Black People own at least 51% - (b) A company that is at least 51% owned by women - (c) A company that is at least 51% owned by youth - (d) A company that people with disabilities own at least 51% - (e) A company which 51% owned by people living in rural, underdeveloped areas

+(f) Locality

-Points to be allocated for specific goals and to promote economic development"
+Points to be allocated for specific goals and to promote economic development."

 - 1. The following conditions will stipulate the specific goals as contemplated in section 2(1) (d) (ii) of the Preferential Procurement Policy Framework Act, be attained. - 2.
 A maximum of 20 points (80/20) preference points system or 10 (90/10) preference points system will be allocated for specific goals.
-These goals are as follow" - a) Contracting with persons, or categories of persons, historically disadvantaged by unfair discrimination on the basis of race, gender or disability; - b) the promotion of enterprise located in the local area (phased in approach to be applied for other RDP

-3. On paragraph 2 (b) above 50% of the (20/10) points will be allocated to promote this goal.
+These goals are as follows" - a) Contracting with persons, or categories of persons, historically disadvantaged by unfair discrimination based on race, gender, or disability; - b) the promotion of enterprises located in the local area (phased in approach to be applied for other RDP - 3.
+On paragraph 2 (b) above, 50% of the (20/10) points will be allocated to promote this goal.
 Points will be allocated as follows:

-Local area of Supplier Number of Points for Preference (50%) Means of Verification for acquisition of goods or services Means of Verification for Income Generating Contract
+Local area of Supplier Number of Points for Preference (50%) Means of Verification for the acquisition of goods or services Means of Verification for Income Generating Contract

 80/20 90/10

 Within the area of Elias 10 5 Company Proof of

 Motsoaledi Local registration- Residence -

+Municipality physical address physical

+address

+Within the wards of Elias 20 10 Company Proof of

+Motsoaledi Local registration- Residence -

-Municipality physical address physical address
+Municipality physical address physical

+address

 Within the area of 6 3 Company Proof of

 Sekhukhune District registration- Residence -

-Municipality physical address physical address
+Municipality physical address physical

+address

-Within the area of Limpopo 4 2 Company Proof of
+Within the area of 4 2 Company Proof of

-Province registration- Residence -
+Limpopo Province registration- Residence -

-physical address physical address
+physical address physical

+address

 Within the Republic of 2 1 Company Proof of

 South Africa registration- Residence -

-physical address physical address
+physical address physical

+address

-- 4. Any specific goal for which a point may be awarded, must be clearly specified in the invitation to submit a tender - 5.
-A tender failing to submit proof of required evidence to claim preference for other specified goals, which is in line section 2 (1) (d) (i) of the Act. - a) may only score in terms of the 80/90-point formula for price and; - b) Scores 0 points out of 10/5 of the relevant specific goals where the supplier or service provider did not stipulate the area where the business is operating and/ or locating. - 6.
+- 4. Any specific goal for which a point may be awarded must be specified in the invitation to submit a tender - 5.
+A tender failing to submit proof of required evidence to claim preference for other specified goals, which is in line with section 2 (1) (d) (i) of the Act. - a) may only score in terms of the 80/90-point formula for price and; - b) Scores 0 points out of 10/5 of the relevant specific goals where the supplier or service provider did not stipulate the area where the business is operating and/ or locating. - 6.
 The preference points scored by a tender must be added to the points scored for price - 7.
 The points scored must be rounded off to the nearest two decimal places - 8.
-The contract must be awarded to the tender scoring the highest points
+The contract must be awarded to the tenderer scoring the highest points

-Specific Goals Number of Points for Preference (80/20) Number of Points for Preference (90/10) Means of Verification for acquisition of goods or services Means of Verification for Income Generating Contract
+Specific Goals Number of Number of Means of Means of

+Points for Points for Verification Verification

+Preference Preference for the for Income

+(80/20) (90/10) acquisition of Generating

+goods or Contract

+services

-Company which at least 51% is owned by Black 10 5 CSD Report SA Citizens (ID) / CSD
+The company which at 10 5 CSD Report SA Citizens

+least 51% owned by (ID) / CSD

-People report
+Black People report

-Company which is at 10 5 CSD Report SA Citizens
+The company that is at 10 5 CSD Report SA Citizens

-least 51% is owned by (ID) / CSD
+least 51% owned by (ID) / CSD

 women report

-Company which is at 10 5 CSD Report SA Citizens
+The company that is at 10 5 CSD Report SA Citizens

-least 51% is owned by (ID) / CSD
+least 51% owned by (ID) / CSD

 youth report

-Company which at least 10 5 Medical report Medical report
+The company which at 10 5 Medical report Medical report

-51% is owned by people indicating indicating
+least 51% is owned by indicating indicating

-with disabilities disability /CSD disability / CSD
+people living with disability /CSD disability /

-Report report
+disabilities Report CSD report

-Company which 51% is 10 5 CSD Report Proof of
+The company, which 10 5 CSD Report Proof of

-owned by people living Residence /
+is 51% owned by Residence /

-in rural underdeveloped CSD report
+people living in rural, CSD report

-areas
+underdeveloped areas